-Below is an example comparison between a bad resume vs a good resume that uses a personal quote as social proof:
+Below is an example comparison between a good vs bad resume that uses a personal quote as social proof:

-This applicant mentioned their time in the army, and used it as a social proof of their ability to make quick decisions and think outside the box—a trait commonly expected from people with military background.
+This applicant mentioned their time in the army.
+They used it as a social proof of their ability to make quick decisions and think outside the box—a trait commonly expected from people with military background.
 Now that culture fit is a hot topic among recruiters, using social proof like this is becoming quite effective.

 Here's one of the many bad resume examples out there that uses a first-person quote.
-It's not a good use of social proof because it doesn't mention anything unique or impressive about the applicant, and it doesn't reveal anything about their personality or values.
+It's not a good use of social proof because it doesn't mention anything unique or impressive about the applicant.
+It doesn't reveal anything about their personality or values.

 Here's an example of social proof you're probably more familiar with: a recommendation from a supervisor.